open-dicom/awesome-dicom/readme.md

 #### Visualization

-- [UnityVolumeRendering](https://github.com/mlavik1/UnityVolumeRendering) - A volume renderer, made in Unity3D.
+- [UnityVolumeRendering](https://github.com/mlavik1/UnityVolumeRendering) - A volume renderer, made with Unity3D.

 ### C++

 #### General

 - [CTK](https://github.com/commontk/CTK) - The Common Toolkit is a community effort to provide support code for medical image analysis, surgical navigation, and related projects.
-- [dcmtk](https://github.com/DCMTK/dcmtk) - This DICOM ToolKit (DCMTK) package consists of source code, documentation and installation instructions for a set of software libraries and applications implementing part of the DICOM/MEDICOM Standard.
+- [DCMTK](https://github.com/DCMTK/dcmtk) - The DICOM ToolKit (DCMTK) package consists of source code, documentation and installation instructions for a set of software libraries and applications implementing part of the DICOM/MEDICOM Standard.
-- [dcmqi](https://github.com/QIICR/dcmqi) - dcmqi (DICOM for Quantitative Imaging) is a collection of libraries and command line tools with minimum dependencies to support standardized communication of quantitative image analysis research data using the DICOM standard.
+- [dcmqi](https://github.com/QIICR/dcmqi) - DICOM for Quantitative Imaging (dcmqi) is a collection of libraries and command line tools with minimum dependencies to support standardized communication of quantitative image analysis research data using the DICOM standard.
 - [GDCM](https://github.com/malaterre/GDCM) - Grassroots DICOM (GDCM) is an implementation of the DICOM standard designed to be open source, so that researchers may access clinical data directly.
 GDCM includes a file format definition and a network communications protocol, both of which should be extended to provide a full set of tools for a researcher or small medical imaging vendor to interface with an existing medical database.
 - [MITK](https://github.com/MITK/MITK) - The Medical Imaging Interaction Toolkit (MITK) is a free open-source software system for development of interactive medical image processing software.
 MITK combines the Insight Toolkit (ITK) and the Visualization Toolkit (VTK) with an application framework.
-- [Orthanc](https://github.com/jodogne/OrthancMirror) - Orthanc aims at providing a simple, yet powerful standalone DICOM server.
+- [Orthanc](https://github.com/jodogne/OrthancMirror) - A simple yet powerful standalone DICOM server.
 It is designed to improve the DICOM flows in hospitals and to support research about the automated analysis of medical images.
-- [SimpleITK](https://github.com/SimpleITK/SimpleITK) - SimpleITK is an image analysis toolkit with a large number of components supporting general filtering operations, image segmentation and registration.
-It is built on top of the Insight Segmentation and Registration Toolkit [ITK](https://itk.org/) with the intent of providing a simplified interface to ITK.
+- [SimpleITK](https://github.com/SimpleITK/SimpleITK) - A simplified interface for the Insight Toolkit [ITK](https://itk.org/) with several components supporting general filtering operations, image segmentation, and registration.
 - [vtk-dicom](https://github.com/dgobbi/vtk-dicom) - A set of classes for managing DICOM files and metadata from within VTK, and some utility programs for interrogating and converting DICOM files.

 #### Conversion